log-Mike/RL-WAPI/readme.md

 - Execute the script

-	`./client.sh lock network`
+	`./client.sh lock user_id`
+	`./client.sh unlocklock network_id`
+	`./client.sh checklock network_id`

-# LDAP Server
+# LDAP Authentication
-- Connects to a LDAP server
+- Authenticates web app user via LDAP

+- FreeIPA is an open source implementation of LDAP

-- To test locally for free, launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))
+- Launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))

-- Resolve download issues, set up the server or client using:
+- Resolve download issues, for a simple with default installtion client:

-`sudo dnf install free-ipa client`
+`sudo dnf install freeipa-client`

-`sudo ipa-client install`
+`sudo ipa-client-install
+`

-- For default installation, press enter for all except the question ending in "config from these settings?", type yes
+- Press enter for all except the question ending in "config from these settings?", type yes

-# Exit codes for client.sh

-    0 - Successful

-    1 - Problem with API Key

-    2 - Problem connecting to API

-    3 - Bad parameters

-    4 - Not an action (checklock/lock/unlock)

-    5 - Couldn't find given input (network/user)

-    6 - Multiple records found matching given input (network/user)

-    7 - No free networks available

-    8 - Problem while locking: a free network was found but when went to lock, was not free

-    9 - Problem while unlocking: network already unlocked